Collect MySQL binary logs (to be deprecated)

 7. Preview the data, create indexes, and then click Next.

-By default, full-text indexing is enabled.
+By default, Log Service enables full-text indexing.
 You can also manually create field indexes based on the collected logs, or click Automatic Index Generation to have Log Service create them automatically.
 For more information, see Create indexes.

 Important

-To query and analyze logs, you must enable either full-text indexing or field indexes.
-If both are enabled, field indexes take precedence.
+To query and analyze logs, you must enable either full-text indexing or a field index.
+If you enable both, queries use the field indexes.

-8. Click Query Log to go to the query and analysis page for the Logstore.
+8. Click Query Log to go to the Query & Analysis page for the Logstore.

-Wait about one minute for the indexes to take effect.
-Then, you can view the collected logs on the Raw Logs tab.
+You may need to wait about one minute for the indexes to become effective.
+You can then view the collected logs on the Raw Logs tab.
 For more information, see Quick start for log query and analysis.

 Logtail configuration details

-You can specify a data source by using form configuration or editor configuration in JSON.
+You can configure a data source by using form configuration or JSON editor configuration.

 Form configuration